 Journalists who cover Native American stories can compete for an award.

-Contestants must be NAJA members.
+Contestants can be NAJA members or non-members.
 Categories are divided by membership type: professional, associate or student.

-Winners will be recognized at the National Native Media Conference Sept.
-15 to 19 in Phoenix, Arizona.
-The winners of the Richard LaCourse Award will receive US$500 and the winner of the Medill Milestone Achievement Award will receive US$5,000 each.
+Winners will be recognized at the National Native Media Conference, Aug.
+25 to 27 in Phoenix, Arizona.
+The winner of the Richard LaCourse Award will receive US$500 and the winner of the Medill Milestone Achievement Award will receive US$5,000.

-The deadline has been extended to May 28.
+The deadline is April 8.
 The regular cost is US$25 per entry for professionals, US$10 for students and US$50 for non-members.